Grade Levels: 5/6, 7/8

 - Ask your students: Which action do you think would be most effective in achieving the franchise for women?

-- Students go to the corner they think would be most effective.
+- Students go to the corner (or breakout room) they think would be most effective.
 Once there, they discuss why they think this would be the most effective change agent.

 - Each group briefly presents their rationale to the class.